 Other Names: Aniseroot, Longstyle Sweetroot, American Sweet Cicely, Licorice root, Wild Anise

 Sweet Cicely was used extensively by Native American Indian tribes to treat digestive disorders and as an antiseptic wash for a range of problems.
-Sweet Cicely herb is medicinal and edible, the root being the strongest for use in alternative medicine it is antiseptic, aromatic, febrifuge, oxytocic, pectoral, stomachic, carminative, tonic, ophthalmic, and expectorant.
+Sweet Cicely herb is edible and used by herbalists.
+The root is said to being the strongest part for use in alternative medicine.
+It is believed by herbalists to be antiseptic, aromatic, febrifuge, oxytocic, pectoral, stomachic, carminative, tonic, ophthalmic, and expectorant.
 Medicinal tea made from the root is a very good digestive aid and is a gentle stimulant for debilitated stomachs.
 A weak herb tea is used to bath sore eyes.
 A strong infusion has been used to induce labor in a pregnant woman and to treat fevers, indigestion, flatulence, stomach aches.
 The crushed root is an effective antiseptic poultice for the treatment of boils and wounds.
 A medicinal cough syrup can be made of the fresh juice and honey, it is very effective and quite tasty, children take it readily.
 The leaves and flowers are edible in salad and add a great flavor, or boiled and eaten as a pot herb.
 The root is eaten raw or dried and ground for use as spices.

 Sweet Cicely is a North American native perennial herb, found growing in rich woods and thickets from Eastern N. America - Nova Scotia to Ontario, Alabama, Tennessee, Kansas and Colorado.